decimal

 Using the context

 The context specifies the maximum precision of the result of calculations and the rounding algorithm if the result has a higher precision than the specified maximum.
-It also holds the list of set of trap enablers and the current set flags.
+It also holds the list of trap enablers and the current set flags.

 The context is stored in the process dictionary.
 You don't have to pass the context around explicitly and the flags will be updated automatically.